DFHack/dfhack/docs/guides/modding-guide.rst

 ``README.md`` file will be your mod help text when people browse to your online repository.

-Unless you want to install your ``raw`` folder into your DF game folder every time you make a change to your scripts, you should add your development scripts directory to your script paths in ``dfhack-config/script-paths.txt``::
+Unless you want to install your ``raw/`` folder into your DF game folder every time you make a change to your scripts, you should add your development scripts directory to your script paths in ``dfhack-config/script-paths.txt``::

-    +/path/to/mymods/example-mod/raw/scripts
+    +/path/to/mymods/example-mod/raw/scripts/

 Ok, you're all set up!
 Now, let's take a look at an example ``raw/scripts/example-mod.lua`` file::